-Trip Departure Point: Prince Rupert, British Columbia, Canada
+Trip Departure/Conclusion Point: Prince Rupert, British Columbia, Canada

 I am thrilled to announce my latest spring grizzly bear photography tours in May 2022 to the northern reaches of British Columbia’s beautiful Great Bear Rainforest, including four full days in the world famous Khutzeymateen Grizzly Bear Sanctuary on each tour.
 The 8-day trip includes a 6-hour exploratory journey up the coast north of Prince Rupert to the Khutzeymateen and the neighbouring wilderness conservancies.
 On the longer tour, we spend 2.5 days looking for wolves and bears north of the Khutzeymateen, then move into the Khutzeymateen for the final four full days.
 On the shorter tour, we go straight into the Khutzeymateen and spend the entire trip there.
 On both trips, we spend the majority of our time searching for grizzly bears, black bears, wolves and other wildlife amid the magnificent coastal scenery of the Great Bear Rainforest.
 On the longer trip, participants may also see humpback whales, sea lions or orcas.